Saccharomyces cerevisiae: Brewing

 In May 2013, the Oregon legislature made S. cerevisiae the official state microbe in recognition of the impact craft beer brewing has had on the state economy and the state's identity.

 Baking

 S. cerevisiae is used in baking; the carbon dioxide generated by the fermentation is used as a leavening agent in bread and other baked goods.
 Historically, this use was closely linked to the brewing industry's use of yeast, as bakers took or bought the barm or yeast-filled foam from brewing ale from the brewers (producing the barm cake); today, brewing and baking yeast strains are somewhat different.

 Nutritional yeast

 Saccharomyces cerevisiae is the main source of nutritional yeast, which is sold commercially as a food product.
 It is popular with vegans and vegetarians as an ingredient in cheese substitutes, or as a general food additive as a source of vitamins and minerals, especially amino acids and B-complex vitamins.

+Selenium yeast

+Saccharomyces cerevisiae is grown in selenium-rich media to produce a yeast rich in organic selenium compounds that can be more easily absorbed by animals including humans.
+At the levels used, random misincorporation of seleno amino acids in lieu of sulfur amino acids happen.